CiscoDevNet/terraform-provider-intersight/website/docs/r/vmedia_policy.html.markdown

   + `mount_protocol`:(string) Protocol to use to communicate with the remote server.* `nfs` - NFS protocol for vmedia mount.* `cifs` - CIFS protocol for vmedia mount.* `http` - HTTP protocol for vmedia mount.* `https` - HTTPS protocol for vmedia mount.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
   + `password`:(string) Password associated with the username.
-  + `remote_file`:(string) Name of the remote file.
-It should be of .img format for HDD Virtual Media mapping and .iso format for CDD Virtual Media mapping.
+  + `remote_file`:(string) The remote file location path for the virtual media mapping.
+Accepted formats are:HDD for CIFS/NFS: hostname-or-IP/filePath/fileName.img.CDD for CIFS/NFS: hostname-or-IP/filePath/fileName.iso.HDD for HTTP/S: http[s]://hostname-or-IP/filePath/fileName.img.CDD for HTTP/S: http[s]://hostname-or-IP/filePath/fileName.iso.
   + `remote_path`:(string) URL path to the location of the image on the remote server.
 The preferred format is '/path'.
   + `sanitized_file_location`:(string)(Computed) File Location in standard format 'hostname/filePath/fileName'.
 This field should be used to calculate config drift.
 User input format may vary while inventory will return data in format in compliance with mount option for the mount.
 Both will be converged to this standard format for comparison.
   + `username`:(string) Username to log in to the remote server.